[Go back] | Publications Center | DOGAMI Home

 Open-File Report O-14-02, Evaluation of erosion hazard zones for the dune-backed beaches of Tillamook County, Oregon, by Laura L. Stimely and Jonathan C. Allan

-CD contains a 113-page report PDF, Esri ArcGIS® 10.1 geodatabase, and Microsoft Excel spreadsheet.
-Contents of CD-ROM are listed below.
+Publication contains a 113-page report PDF, Esri ArcGIS® 10.1 geodatabase, and Microsoft Excel spreadsheet.
+Contents of the publication are listed below.

 This report describes and documents a range of coastal erosion hazards zones determined for the Tillamook County coastline, which may be used for general hazard planning purposes.
 The hazard zones were determined using two approaches: